Instant push-notification—you don’t wanna miss a thing

 It’s very important to budget as it helps keep your finances in order—so you can spend money on the things that matter most to you, while avoiding any financial stress or debts.

 How can N26 help me with my personal finances?

 N26 has many saving and budgeting tools to help you to organize your personal finances.
 Shared Spaces can help you save and split expenses with family and friends, and you can also automate recurring money transfers between spaces and your main account with Rules.
-The N26 app also offers Statistics, a feature where you can see your monthly expenses split by category, so you’ll know exactly where your money is going.
+The N26 app also offers Insights, a feature where you can see your monthly spending split by category, so you’ll know exactly where your money is going.

 How many spaces can I create?

-If you have a free standard account, you can have up to two extra spaces active at one time in addition to your main account.
 N26 You and Metal users can have up to 10 additional spaces active at once.
 You can create, edit and delete spaces as often as you like.

 Using the ratio 50/30/20 is always a good rule to start with when determining your budget.
 On a tight budget, try to set aside 50% for the essentials, 30% for the additional treats and comforts, and 20% toward savings or an emergency fund.
 If this split is still too tight to live on, try to reduce the treats and comforts until you’re in a better financial position.